acollign/netrunner-wiki/Getting-started.md

 > How can I access the code in the REPL?

-Right click the file in the editor, `REPL -> Switch REPL NS to current file`
+Right click the file in the editor, `REPL -> Switch REPL NS to current file` or run `(in-ns 'game.core)` to switch the namespace

 ## Using Emacs with Cider